grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 But there is no core conflict here!
 Merely a lot of smaller ones, that don't seem to represent any significant threat to the splats.

 To be honest, _Curseborne_ isn't bad.
-It has some nice elements and perhaps I shouldn't judge before it's had time to properly bed in.
+It has some nice elements and perhaps I should reserve judgement until it's had time to bed in.
 A few good supplements can turn a game line around, or elaborate on the original designers intentions to reveal a better game beneath.

 What it isn't is a beginner's game.
 I'm not sure new player's could properly consume it without the complicated historical context of the _World of Darkness_ game lines that came before.
 Is _Curseborne_ more complicated than _Dungeons & Dragons 5th Edition_?
 No. Could it easily be a lot simpler?
 Absolutely.